KNowledgeOnWebScale/dataflow-visualization/schemas/docs/globaldefaults-doc.md

 	 - <b id="globaldefaultsgraph">&#36;id: globalDefaultsGraph</b>
 	 - **_Properties_**
 		 - <b id="#globalDefaultsGraph/properties/autoLayout">autoLayout</b>
-			 - _If set to true, an algorithm is used to automaticaly determine the positions of the nodes._
+			 - _If set to `true`, [dagre](https://github.com/dagrejs/dagre) is used to automatically determine to positions of the nodes.
+Individually set positions will be overwritten see [Node positioning](https://github.com/KNowledgeOnWebScale/dataflow-visualization/tree/main#node-positioning) for more information._
 			 - Type: `boolean`
 			 - <i id="globalDefaultsGraph/properties/autoLayout">path: #globalDefaultsGraph/properties/autoLayout</i>
 		 - <b id="#globalDefaultsGraph/properties/orientation">orientation</b>
 			 - _The orientation of the graph.
-Set to `vertical` if you want to work from top to bottom or bottom to top._
+If you want to work from top to bottom or from bottom to top, set `orientation` to `vertical`_
 			 - Type: `string`
 			 - <i id="globalDefaultsGraph/properties/orientation">path: #globalDefaultsGraph/properties/orientation</i>
 			 - The value is restricted to the following: